A Visual Guide to React Rendering - useCallback

 .

 It stops the Child from re-rendering.
-But wait, why the count
+But wait, why does the count

-only updates once?
-That’s because of the dependency list.
+only update once?
+That's because of the dependency list.
 As with useMemo

 , useCallback